University of Tennessee: Athletics

-Tennessee competes in the Southeastern Conference's (SEC) Eastern Division, along with Florida, Georgia, Kentucky, Missouri, South Carolina, and Vanderbilt.
+Tennessee competes in the Southeastern Conference (SEC).
+They formerly competed in the SEC's Eastern Division, along with Florida, Georgia, Kentucky, Missouri, South Carolina, and Vanderbilt, prior to the elimination of divisional groupings in 2024.
 The only UT team that does not compete in the SEC is the women's rowing program, which competes as a single-sport member of the Big 12 Conference.

-The Tennessee Lady Volunteers basketball team has won eight NCAA Division I titles (1987, 1989, 1991, 1996, 1997, 1998, 2007, 2008); only Connecticut, with nine titles, has more championships.
-They are currently led by Kellie Harper.
-She succeeded Holly Warlick, who succeeded Pat Summitt, the all-time winningest basketball coach in NCAA history.
-Summitt's 1,000th victory occurred on February 5, 2009, and she boasts a 100 percent graduation rate for all players who finish their career at UT.
+The Tennessee Lady Volunteers basketball team has won eight NCAA Division I titles (1987, 1989, 1991, 1996, 1997, 1998, 2007, 2008); only Connecticut, with twelve titles, has more championships.
+Their former head coach, Pat Summitt, is the all-time winningest basketball coach in NCAA history and had a 100 percent graduation rate for all players who finished their career at UT.
 Women's basketball rivals for Tennessee within the conference include Georgia, Vanderbilt, and LSU.

-UT's best-known athletic facility by far is Neyland Stadium, home to the football team, which seats 102,455 people and is one of the country's largest facilities of its type.

 In August 2014, University of Tennessee students were given the opportunity to vote for a name for the Neyland Stadium student section.
-The name "Rocky Top Rowdies" was selected over "General's Quarters", "Smokey's Howl", "Vol Army", and "Big Orange Crew."
+The name "Rocky Top Rowdies" was selected over "General's Quarters", "Smokey's Howl", "Vol Army", and "Big Orange Crew".

 On November 10, 2014, as part of a university-wide branding overhaul, the UT athletic department announced that starting with the 2015–16 school year, all UT women's teams except for basketball would drop "Lady" from their nickname and become simply "Volunteers".
-The rebranding will coincide with UT's switch from Adidas to Nike as its uniform supplier.
+The rebranding coincided with UT's switch from Adidas to Nike as its uniform supplier.
+The change was unpopular and the name "Lady Volunteers" has since returned.

 Club sports

-The university also offers a number of recreational sports, many offering intercollegiate play.
-Sports include lacrosse, rugby, soccer, wrestling, hockey, running, crew, golf, ballroom dance, and paintball.
-Teams often join intercollegiate conferences, such as the South Eastern Collegiate Hockey Conference, or play Southeastern Conference and in other rivals on a regular basis.
+Sports include tennis, pickleball, lacrosse, rugby, soccer, wrestling, hockey, running, crew, golf, water polo, ballroom dance, and paintball.
+Some teams join intercollegiate conferences.